“Skiing ranks first in the sports of the world.

 Learn to Classic Ski Lessons

 A foundational course for those starting out on cross-country skis or for skiers never having taken formal instruction.
-In the classroom we’ll cover the basics of waxing, equipment and clothing, and safety precautions.
 On the training track you’ll learn the classic techniques of diagonal stride, balance and weight shift, double poling, turning, and uphill and downhill techniques.
 Topics covered in the classic cross-country skiing course are outlined in a participant’s take-home manual.
-Each complete course consists of 3 sessions; all courses have identical content.
+Each complete course consists of 3 sessions and all courses with the same description have identical content.

 Skiing Videos & Stories